How to connect to ESX Server using SSH (SFTP)

 Establishing SSH connection and mounting VMFS disk in VMFS Recovery™

-Enter IP of ESX server to "Address [:port]" field, add port value after IP if you are using other port that is set by default.
-Default value for SSH port is 22.
+Enter IP of ESX server to "Address [:port]" field, add port value after IP if you are using another port that is set by default.
+The default value for the SSH port is 22.

 Fill in "Username" and "Password" values and click "Connect" button to proceed.